 Dealing With Behavior Changes

-Parents may notice behavior changes in their children after the loss.
+As toddlers cope with grief and death, parents may notice behavior changes in their children after the loss.
 Even if children don’t fully understand death, they do know that something important and lasting has happened.
 You may notice that your toddler becomes more clingy or demanding, or has more intense separation anxiety.
 Children may also show changes in sleeping or toileting patterns.
 These changes are usually temporary and gradually disappear over time when you respond with kindness, patience, and some extra love and attention.

 Parents may notice toddlers playing “dying” games.
 You may see your child doing pretend play where a toy train or stuffed animal may “die.”
 This is very normal.
 Children show us through their play what they are thinking about.
 If you wish, consider adding toys like a doctor’s kit or ambulance to children’s choices so they can explore this theme in their pretend play.
 Over time, this focus will fade.